LacunaSoftware/docs/docs.en-us/articles/signer/integration-guide.md

 ### Send signing reminders

-Once the status of a participant has been verified using the [Check the document status](#check-document), you can send periodic reminders to the flow participants who have not yet completed an action.
+Once the status of a participant has been verified using [Check the Document Status](#check-document), you can send periodic reminders to the flow participants who have not yet completed an action.
 [Reminders Sending API](https://www.dropsigner.com/swagger/index.html#operations-Documents-get_api_documents__id_).
 To do this, provide the document ID and the participant's action ID(`flowActionId`):